luismsrodrigues/eupago-client/readme.md

 ## Axios Interceptors

 Customize HTTP logging, metrics, or error handling by registering Axios interceptors.
-You can provide interceptors either when you construct the client or later via the `addInterceptor` method.
+You can provide interceptors either via the constructor or dynamically using `addInterceptor` or the individual `addOn*Interceptor` methods.

-Interceptors follow this shape:
+### ✅ Interceptor Types

 ```ts
 interface AxiosInterceptorDto {